What Are the Best Fruits for You? A Dietitian’s Top 5 Picks

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“They’re sweet, juicy, flavorful, and bursting with fiber and plant nutrients,” says Anna Taylor, MS, RD, LD.
-“Blueberries are particularly high in antioxidants that protect your cells from free radical damage.
+“Blueberries are also particularly high in antioxidants that protect your cells from free radical damage.”

 “What’s not to love?
-I sprinkle them on everything – yogurt, oatmeal, salads,” she says.
+You can sprinkle them on everything like yogurt, oatmeal, salads, or simply snack on them by the handful,” she says.

-Here’s how to enjoy blueberries all year, at a fraction of off-season prices.
-Buy them in bulk in the summer, when they’re cheapest and most flavorful, she advises.
-Then wash, dry and store them in plastic zipper bags in the freezer.
+Here’s how to enjoy blueberries all year, at a fraction of off-season prices: Buy them in bulk in the summer, when they’re cheapest and most flavorful, she advises.
+Then wash, dry and store them in plastic zipper bags in your freezer to enjoy all year long.

-“Add frozen blueberries and cinnamon to plain Greek yogurt in the morning, and store the container in fridge at work,” she says.
-“By mid-day, the blueberries have thawed, and their juice has melded with the yogurt.
-What a healthy way to sweeten your yogurt!”
+“Add frozen blueberries and cinnamon to plain Greek yogurt in the morning and place the container in the fridge,” she says.
+“By mid-day the blueberries have thawed and their juice has melded in, which is by far the healthiest way to sweeten up your yogurt!”

 Research also links antioxidant compounds in pomegranate seeds (ellagic acid and anthocyanins) to lower blood pressure and cholesterol levels.